The Ultimate Guide for Using Paid Media with Inbound Marketing

-These kind of approach can also be integrated with email marketing, if you’re looking to work with that as well.
+This kind of approach can also be integrated with email marketing if you’re looking to work with that as well.

 In Facebook Ads, for example, the Facebook Pixel tool will allow you to target users who have previously shown interest in your business, using paid social ads to encourage them to finish and eventually purchase or become a solid lead for your inbound campaign, depending on what you’re offering.

-It’s extremely important for you to plan these part of the strategy according and to create both content and paid social ads that are relevant for each stage of the funnel, according to the Inbound Marketing methodology.
+It’s essential for you to plan these part of the strategy according to and to create both content and paid social ads that are relevant for each stage of the funnel, according to the Inbound Marketing methodology.

 Just like in the basics of Inbound, you shouldn’t think that “bigger is better” when planning reach for ad campaigns on social media.
 Just like you created buyer personas for your Inbound campaign, you’ll have to find their equivalents on the social network you’re planning to position your paid ads.